 Like that, yes.
-You are lucky, you may subscribe to the MYGERMANSHEPHERD PERIODICAL for free here.
+You are lucky, you may still subscribe to the MYGERMANSHEPHERD PERIODICAL here.

-But what if you got a puppy already, before studying our currently three years worth of Periodicals?
+But what if you got a puppy already, before studying our now four years worth of Periodicals of always NEW content?

 But what if you don't like reading much?
 If you don't want a text book?